Core Concepts#

 The hub connector is the central actor of the instant3Dhub Unreal Engine Plugin.
 You can place the hub connector in a level anywhere you like.
 It serves as the origin for the geometry loaded from the instant3Dhub and provides access to all our APIs.

-Sessions are currently the primary way of interacting with the Unreal Plugin.
-A typical workflow is to set up a session on the web and then join it from the Unreal application.
+3D spaces are currently the primary way of interacting with the Unreal Plugin.
+A typical workflow is to set up a 3D space on the web and then join it from the Unreal application.

 We employ advanced culling techniques and dynamically stream CAD data based on visibility results.
 Therefore, geometry might “pop” in as it is being streamed and we make no guarantees on loading order or loading of out-of-view geometry.